 - Demanding GMO labeling on foods so consumers can make a choice vs. refusing to label because current science says GMOs are “substantially equivalent” to non-GMO foods and perfectly safe;

-- Using security forces and child protective services to force mothers and children into hospital births, Cesarean sections, chemotherapy, ADHD drugs, Hepatitis B shots or antibiotic ointment on the eyes vs. honoring parental rights to informed consent to birth at home, use natural medicine, or refuse such procedures;
+- Using security forces and child protective services to force mothers and children into hospital births, Cesarean sections, chemotherapy, ADHD drugs, Hepatitis B shots or antibiotic ointment on the eyes vs. honoring parental rights to informed consent to birth at home, use holistic medicine, or refuse such procedures;

 - Giving police carte blanche to use deadly force as they see fit vs. community vigilance about any use of force by the police to ensure that it was truly justified;